-There are no enrollment fees for active-duty family members or for beneficiaries who carry Medicare Part B. However, the TRICARE Prime benefit program requires annual enrollment fees for retirees, survivors, and family members of military retirees who do not participate in Medicare Part B.
+There are no enrollment fees for active-duty family members or for beneficiaries who carry Medicare Part B. (Proof of Part B is required at the time of enrollment.)
+However, the TRICARE Prime benefit program requires annual enrollment fees for retirees, survivors, and family members of military retirees who do not participate in Medicare Part B.